-Voicegain now deployable on your AWS Virtual Private Cloud
+Voicegain Speech-to-Text/ASR deployable on AWS VPC

-Edge Deployment Advantages
+Edge Deployment in Datacenter/On-Premise

 Low Network Latencies & High Network Reliability